-For those bold enough to take on the challenge, here are some tips to help you get started on handling military retirement benefits.
+For attorneys bold enough to accept the challenge, here are some tips to help you get started on handling military retirement benefits for your clients.

-By Amy M. Privette, Paralegal, and Mark Sullivan, Family Lawyer
+By Amy M. Privette and Mark Sullivan, Family Lawyers

 1. Get the docs.

-There are numerous documents that you need to request from the servicemember (SM) to evaluate what retirement benefits are available.
-This could include a Leave and Earnings Statement (for active duty members), Retirement Points Statement (for Reserve and Guard members), Retiree Account Statement (for retirees), SBP election forms, retirement orders and discharge papers, as well as Officer or Enlisted Record Briefs.
+There are numerous documents that you need to request from the servicemember (SM) to handle military retirement benefits.
+This could include a Leave and Earnings Statement (for active-duty members), Retirement Points Statement (for Reserve and Guard members), Retiree Account Statement (for retirees), SBP election forms, retirement orders, and discharge papers, as well as Officer or Enlisted Record Briefs.

 2. Know the rules.